 Second Tuesday Race Forum Flyer:

-Click Here for a link to a PDF of a flyer that summarizes most of the content of this page along with a list of the monthly topics for several months this year.
+Click Here for a link to a PDF of a flyer that summarizes most of the content of this page along with a list of the monthly topics for several months in 2016.